How can I protect myself and other people?

-No. If you or anyone else in your household has a high temperature or a new and continuous cough, even if those symptoms are mild, you and everyone else you live with must not leave your home at all for 14 days.
+No. If you or anyone else in your household develops symptoms of coronavirus such as a high temperature or a new and continuous cough or a loss of/change in smell or taste, that person must stay at home for 7 days.
+In addition, everyone else in the household must stay at home for 14 days.
 If you need something ask someone out with your household to get it for you or have it delivered and left at your front door.

 If a household member develops coronavirus symptoms late in the 14-day household-isolation period (for example, on day 13 or day 14) the household isolation period does not need to be extended, but the person with the new symptoms has to stay at home for 7 days.